 Learning to read and write in a new language is difficult, let alone Japanese which has three alphabets and over 2000 kanji characters that need to be memorised.
-However, it’s important to know that while Japanese may, at times, prove to be challenging; it is still an exciting and unique language that is incredibly fun to learn.
+However, it’s important to know that while Japanese may be challenging at times, it is still an exciting and unique language that is incredibly fun to learn.
 As you delve deeper into the language, you may start to wonder what the most difficult kanji are.
 If you don’t already know, kanji (漢字) are Chinese characters that are used in the modern Japanese writing system alongside hiragana and katakana.

 We’ve ranked the top 5 notoriously difficult Japanese kanji around.
 Their level of difficulty is determined by the number of strokes it takes to write them.
 If you want to become proficient in writing Japanese then you’ll need to learn how to write kanji using the right stroke order.
 The right stroke order is top to bottom then left to right.